With Kate Johnson

 About the Speaker

 Kate Johnson works at the intersections of spiritual practice, social action, and creative expression.
 She teaches mindful yoga in NYC public schools, teaches Buddhist meditation at the Interdependence Project, and facilitates an embodied approach to organizational and leadership development for social change agents and communities.
 Johnson holds a BFA in dance from the Alvin Ailey School/Fordham University and a MA in performance studies from NYU.
 She has trained at Spirit Rock Meditation Center, the Interdependence Project, Laughing Lotus Yoga, and the Presencing Institute.
+She is working on a book about waking up to power and oppression as a spiritual practice, to be published by Parallax Press in fall 2017.

 Free for members (registration required)